julzaza/wildwitchherbs/_posts/2025-07-01-wormwood-witchcraft-war.md

 ## Babylonian Blood and Bitter Gods

 The earliest written records of wormwood go back to *Babylon*.
-Known to the Sumerians and Akkadians as a sacred herb, *Artemisia* was burned in offerings to gods and used in rituals to drive out illness — or demons.
+Known to the Sumerians and Akkadians as a sacred herb, *Artemisia* was burned in **offerings to gods and used in rituals to drive out illness — or demons**.

 It’s no accident that bitterness was linked to purification: *the more bitter the herb, the more potent its spirit-cleansing power*.

 Even then, it wasn’t just about healing — it was about power.
 Rituals involving wormwood were often hidden, secretive, and not meant for common use.
 This plant wasn’t for the weak.